prashannaLeo/NPL_Ticket_Notifier/README.md

 ## Support

+For issues, check:
-For issues or questions, check the log file first for detailed error messages.
+1. `ticket_notifier.log` for detailed error messages
+2. GitHub Actions logs in your repository
+3. Verify credentials in `.env` or GitHub Secrets